krokedil/klarna-shipping-service-for-woocommerce/readme.txt

 == Changelog ==
 = 2020.04.09    - version 0.1.6 =
 * Enhancement   - Added support for special signs (åäö) get formatted correctly to the order.
+* Enhancement   - Allow plugins to add setting to KSS shipping method.

 = 2020.03.10	- version 0.1.5 =
 * Enhancement   - Added support for Klarna Checkout For WooCommerce 2.x.